 Le Parc Thermal in Le Fayet is by far one our favourite haunts 🏔 au Pays du Mont-Blanc in the spring and summertime, where we go to escape the heat of the valley, to find shade and to appreciate the refreshing breeze from the Bonnant river!

-Le Parc Thermal is the perfect place to come with a toddler or baby (or both) as there is plenty to keep everyone occupied – lots of green grass for picnics, ball games and running, boulders on which to scramble (my son played “helicopter mountain rescue” with his grandpa here!) paths for biking, a well-equipped playground with plenty of pebbles to fill sand-buckets or diggers and dump trucks . . . there is also a fish pond with ducks to marvel at.
+Le Parc Thermal is the perfect place to come with a toddler or baby (or both) as there is plenty to keep everyone occupied: lots of picnic tables, green grass for ball games and running, boulders on which to scramble (my son played “helicopter mountain rescue” with his grandpa here!) paths for biking, a well-equipped newly-renovated playground . . . and there is also a fish pond with ducks to marvel at.

 For the slightly more adventurous, there is rock-climbing, an accrobranches ® with a parcours suitable for small children (see website for details), and a few not-too-strenuous hikes to be done with baby-carriers (the Passerelle des Thermes hike is short and impressive!) . . . watch this space for information on the new Via Ferrata . . .